treeverse/lakeFS/esti/docs/README.md

 Notes:
 1. By default, tests are performing lakeFS setup using predefined credentials.
 As consequence:
    1. Tests that validate creation of access key id and secret access key will not test this functionality
-   2. This will require stopping and re-running the lakeFS server on each tests execution
+   2. This will require stopping and re-running the lakeFS server on each test execution
 2. To run tests on an already existing lakeFS instance (after initial setup has occurred):
    1. Modify the ESTI_SETUP_LAKEFS environment variable from 'true' to 'false'
    2. Use cautiously as some test preconditions will cause tests to fail on existing lakeFS environments